bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 }
 ```

-Cargo also downloads from crates.io the complete source code for every dependency in the path `~/.cargo/registry/src/github.com-1ecc6299db9ec823/`. `Crates.io` guarantees the source code for a crate+version cannot be altered or deleted.
-We know it will never change, so we can review exactly this local code with confidence.
+Cargo downloads from crates.io the complete source code for every dependency it needs for your project.
+First it downloads the tar gz file ending with `.crate` into the cache directory:
+`~/.cargo/registry/cache/github.com-1ecc6299db9ec823/cargo_auto_lib-0.7.23.crate`
+Probably the `cksum` field in the `registry index` is calculated from this `.crate` file.
+Then this is unzipped into the `src` folder as the complete source code directories and files:
+`~/.cargo/registry/src/github.com-1ecc6299db9ec823/`.
+`Crates.io` guarantees the `.crate` file for a crate+version cannot be altered or deleted.
+We can review exactly this local code with confidence, because we know it will never change.
+This local files should not be altered in any way.
+But it can happen unknowingly and unwillingly, if we open a code editor with intellisense in this folder.
+It will create the `target` folder and `Cargo.lock` file.
+It can happen also that `Go to definition` opens this files in the editor and maybe we alter some comment or code.
+This is no good.
+I will make a utility to check that this files are not tempered.
+If something is modified it is easy to just remove that folder from `src`.
+The next use of `cargo` will unzip the `.crate` file when it finds the src folder does not exist.

 ## crates.io API